charlax/professional-programming/training/front-end/01-modern-javascript.md

 // Raises: "constantObject" is read-only constantObject = { a: 1 };

 // const and let are block scoped.
-A block is enclosed in {}
+A block is enclosed in {} (if, loops, functions, etc.)
 {
   const a = "a";
   console.log({ a });